 April 29th, 2017

 Independent Bookstore Day is a one-day national party that takes place at indie bookstores across the country on the last Saturday in April.
 Every store is unique and independent, and every party is different.
-At The Bennington Bookshop, we will have door raffles ansd spot sales throughout the day.
-We will also have exclusive books and literary items that you can only get on that day.
-So come on down and join in the fun at your local independent bookstore - The Bennington Bookshop.
+At The Bennington Bookshop, we will have door raffles with great book prizes.
+Customers who purchase a book on the day will receive a 20% off coupon for their next book purchase.
+We also have a 20% off sale on Harry Potter puzzles and coloring books.
+So come on down and support your local independent bookstore - The Bennington Bookshop.